kgdunn/pid-book/process-monitoring/process-monitoring.rst

 Imagine you are monitoring an aspect of the final product's quality, e.g. viscosity, and you have a product specification that requires that viscosity to be within, say 40 to 60 cP.
 It is a mistake to place those **specification limits** on the monitoring chart.
 It is also a mistake to use the required specification limits instead of the LCL and UCL.
 The monitoring chart is to detect abnormal variation in the process, not to inspect for quality specifications.
 You can certainly have another chart for that, but the process monitoring chart's limits are intended to monitor process stability, and these Shewhart limits are calculated differently.

 Shewhart chart limits were calculated with the assumption of **independent subgroups** (e.g. subgroup :math:`i` has no effect on subgroup :math:`i+1`).
 For a process with mild autocorrelation, the act of creating subgroups, with :math:`n` samples in each group, removes most, if not all, of the relationship between subgroups.
 However processes with heavy autocorrelation (slow moving processes sampled at a high rate, for example), will have LCL and UCL calculated from equation :eq:`shewhart-limits` that will raise false alarms too frequently.
 In these cases you can widen the limits, or remove the autocorrelation from the signal.
-More on this in the section on exponentially weighted moving average (EWMA) charts.
+More on this in the section on :ref:`exponentially weighted moving average (EWMA) charts <monitoring-EWMA>`.

 Using Shewhart charts on two or more **highly correlated quality variables**, usually on your final product measurement, can increase your type II (consumer's risk) dramatically.
 We will come back to this very important topic in the section on :ref:`latent variable models <SECTION-latent-variable-modelling>`.